Rule 5101:4-4-31 | Food assistance: anticipating income.

 (H) When should actual income be used instead of converted income?

-When a full month's income is anticipated and income is received on a weekly or biweekly basis, the county agency shall determine monthly income by multiplying weekly amounts by 4.3 and biweekly amounts by 2.15.
+When a full month's income is anticipated and income is received on a weekly or biweekly basis, the county agency is to determine monthly income by multiplying weekly amounts by 4.3 and biweekly amounts by 2.15.
 In one-month certifications, income on less than a monthly basis may be computed by using the actual income that is to be received.
 When income that was received on a weekly or biweekly basis has stopped, actual income (not converted) is used.

 (I) When is income averaged?